 Sec.
 5-162. - Performance guarantee.

-Prior to the town's issuing a letter of soil erosion and sedimentation control plan approval for an approved soil erosion and sedimentation control plan, the applicant shall provide a performance guarantee in the form of a certified check, cash or irrevocable letter of credit from any commercial bank doing business in the State of North Carolina in terms and form approved by the town.
-The amount of the performance guarantee shall be $2,500.00 per disturbed acre as defined in the request for plan approval and approved by the water resources director or designee.
+Prior to the Town's issuing a letter of soil erosion and sedimentation control plan approval for an approved soil erosion and sedimentation control plan, the applicant shall provide a performance guarantee in the form of a certified check, cash or irrevocable letter of credit from any commercial bank doing business in the State of North Carolina in terms and form approved by the Town.
+The amount of the performance guarantee shall be in accordance with the Town of Apex Fee Schedule, based on the proposed disturbed area as identified on the approved plan and approved by the water resources director or designee.

 Compliance with this chapter and an approved soil erosion and sedimentation control plan shall be at all times the responsibility of the applicant/owner.
 Land-disturbing activities that violate either this chapter or the applicable approved soil erosion and sedimentation control plan after the deadline for compliance stated in an applicable notice of violation has passed shall subject applicable performance guarantees to forfeiture.

-The performance guarantee shall be used by the town to stabilize the site and otherwise bring the site into compliance.
+The performance guarantee shall be used by the Town to stabilize the site and otherwise bring the site into compliance.
 Any monies in excess of cost of establishing protective measures shall be refunded to the person responsible for the land-disturbing activity after a certificate of completion for the project has been issued.

-The performance guarantee shall remain in full force and effect until wrd100 percent of the buildings (residential and commercial) in the area(s) covered under the performance guarantee have received a permanent certificate of occupancy and until a certificate of completion has been issued by the public works department.
-Failure to extend an irrevocable letter of credit until a certificate of completion has been issued by the town will result in collection of the performance guarantee.
+The performance guarantee shall remain in full force and effect until a certificate of completion has been issued by the Water Resources Department.
+Any time after the first plat is signed by the water resources director, a written request may be made to the water resources director requesting a one-time reduction of the performance guarantee for up to 50% of the total guarantee.
+If a reduction of the performance guarantee is approved the reduced amount will be based on the remaining disturbed area up to 50% of the total guarantee.
+Failure to extend an irrevocable letter of credit, either original or reduced, until a certificate of completion has been issued by the Town will result in collection of the performance guarantee.

-Collection or use of the performance guarantee by the town does not relieve the applicant, owner or financially responsible party of penalties, fines or other requirements of this chapter.
+Collection or use of the performance guarantee by the Town does not relieve the applicant, owner or financially responsible party of penalties, fines or other requirements of this chapter.

 (Ord.
 No. 09-0804-07, § 2, 8-4-09)

+Sec.
+5-163. - Severability.

+If any section or section or sections of this ordinance is/are held to be invalid or unenforceable, all other sections shall nevertheless continue in full force and effect.